 “This garden enclosure, now a mere waste piece of ground, though it now bears the name of Mahtab Khan, is, without a doubt, the site on which Shah Jahan intended to have built a mausoleum for himself, to correspond to that of his queen, namely, the Taj Mahal opposite.”

-Percy Brown had also expressed his view on the Black Taj Mahal in the year 1943:
+Percy Brown had also expressed his view on The Black Taj Mahal in the year 1943:

-“That it was Shah Jahan’s intention to duplicate the entire scheme of the Taj by the erection of another mausoleum in black marble to enshrine his own remains, on the opposite bank of the Jumnan and to connect the two by a bridge, seems fairly well established.
+“That it was Shah Jahan’s intention to duplicate the entire scheme of the Taj by the erection of another mausoleum in black marble to enshrine his own remains, on the opposite bank of the Jamuna and to connect the two by a bridge, seems fairly well established.
 The former emperor began to build his own tomb on the other side of the river, but the war which he had with his son interrupted his plan, and Aurangzeb, who reigns at present, is not disposed to complete it.”

 Though, the mystery of the Black Taj Mahal still stands as one of the unsolved mysteries India and whether the emperor had all the plans for it or it got shelved because some associates of the emperor saw this as Emperor’s foolishness to put so much money into something that they thought was not worth.
 We all know that if it would have been made, we would have had two structures from India in the Seven Wonders of the World.